Researching the Legal System of the Lao People’s Democratic Republic

 • To monitor the implementation of law in detention facility, prison, reeducation institute, reeducation camp, and other place established to enforce sanction imposed by court;

-• To monitor the research, proposal and the implementation of the grant of amnesty according to the decree of the President of the State;
+• To monitor the research, proposal, and implementation of the grant of amnesty according to the decree of the President of the State;

 • To have other rights and perform other obligations according to law.